 So let’s say I choose the mid-town hotel for €204.
 It’s a 4-star in Times Square South and has free internet, a fitness center, and restaurant(s), but that’s about all I know.
 Hotwire does give me a hint, though: it lists hotels that are in its “secret 4-star collection,” as you can see on the screenshot below.

 I probably wouldn’t book this hotel, though, because it only lists 45% recommended, based on 109 reviews.
 There’s something wrong here.

 Instead, the next hotel in the list, a three-star at €211, is in the Theater District and has a 90% recommendation based on 356 reviews.
 That’s much more reliably a good hotel.
 It also includes free internet and the free breakfast will save me a bit of money.

 I would have to go ahead and book the room to find out what hotel it is, so I won’t take you further with this example.
-I can, however, tell you about my past experiences with Hotwire.
+I can, however, give you a review of Hotwire, based on my past experiences.

 Seoul, South Korea

 I was using Airbnb (This is an affiliate link that, if you use it, will give you a discount and me a small payment as well.) for the most part on my solo travels last year, but started having physical symptoms that brought me back to Seoul to see doctors.
 I’m normally a big fan of Airbnb, but I didn’t want to make small talk with Airbnb hosts when I didn’t feel healthy.
 I decided to book a room via Hotwire.

 I ended up staying at three different 4-star hotels over about two weeks in Seoul because I kept getting new doctor’s appointments I had to wait for.
 Since Hotwire reservations are non-refundable and non-changeable, each time I learned I had to stay longer, I went back to Hotwire to book a new room.